houdayec/MooseAssistant_Docs/README.md

 This use web based languages as HTML, CSS, SCSS, JavaScript ( jQuery, AngularJS ) and API provided by HRI & Google.

-You can find all the technical specifications as Diagram, Tools, Code structure by following this link : TODO LINK
+You can find all the technical specifications as Diagram, Tools, Code structure by following this link : https://github.com/houdayec/welcometofinland.github.io

 Bug Reporting